 In a few states, a court can order you to make periodic payments on a debt.
 If you can pay some portion of the arrearage and arrange for ongoing payments, you can probably avoid jail—the judge would rather see the money paid than see you in jail not earning money.
-If you continue to refuse, though, you may be facing a jail term.
+If you continue to refuse, though, you might be facing a jail term.

-A debtor's examination is a procedure where a judgment creditor, with court approval, orders you to come to court and answer questions about your property and finances.
+A "debtor's examination" is a procedure where a judgment creditor, with court approval, orders you to come to court and answer questions about your property and finances.
 If you don't show up when ordered to do so, you could face jail time.

 Unfortunately, the tactic of deliberately using debtors' exams to force debtors into jail is on the upswing.